The Purification of Sins

 but Jesus “sat down” in the Greater Tabernacle “not made with hands,”

-namely, in the presence of God “in the Heavens.”
+namely, the presence of God “in the Heavens.”

 The repeated animal sacrifices performed by the Levitical

-the conscience of the individual, but the one-time sacrifice of the Son did
+conscience “from dead works.”
+However, the one-time sacrifice of the

 Especially for these reasons - the removal of sin’s stain and

-his intercession for his people - the “Word of the Son” is superior to all
+the Son’s intercession for his people - the “Word of the Son” is superior

-through “the angels” to the greatest of the prophets, Moses.
-To discard
+through “the angels” to the greatest of the prophets, Moses, the Great

-- Once for All - (The promise a New Covenant finds its fulfillment in the once-for-all sacrifice of Jesus and the permanent priesthood he now holds)
+- Once and for All - (The New Covenant results from the once-for-all sacrifice of Jesus and his superior priesthood based on his resurrection life)

 Comments